Code4CySec/Windows_Trojans/README.md

 Drop the shell_exec.py on the Windpws target machine and execut it If all goes well youl'll be presented with a reverse TCP shell back to your framework

+- sandbox_detec.py

+You must do your bes to avoide tiping any defense in place.
+You can use this script to determine if the target machine is executing within a sandbox environment.